zhouselena/tse-zhouselena-public/querier/IMPLEMENTATION.md

 ### splitWords

 The `splitWords` function takes a clean query line and splits it into an array of words.
 It assigns a start and end pointer to the query line and moves the end pointer until a whitespace is reached, then adds that word to the array.

+### checkQueryLogic

+The `checkQueryLogic` function takes an array of strings and determines whether or not there are any starting, ending, or adjacent "and/or" words.
+If there are, it prints an error message to stderr and returns 1 (false).

 ### calculateScores